awsdocs/aws-greengrass-developer-guide/doc_source/lra-console.md

    For more information, see [Lifecycle Configuration for Greengrass Lambda Functions](lambda-functions.md#lambda-lifecycle)\.
 ![\[The TestLRA page with updated properties.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/lra-console/config-lambda.png)
 **Important**
-Because this procedure uses local resources, you must run the Lambda function in a AWS IoT Greengrass container\.
-Deployment will fail if you try to deploy a Lambda function that uses local resources as described here\.
+Lambda functions that use local resources \(as described in this procedure\) must run in a Greengrass container\.
+Otherwise, deployment fails if you try to deploy the function\.
+For more information, see [Containerization](lambda-group-config.md#lambda-function-containerization)\.

 1. At the bottom of the page, choose **Update**\.